 10. Credit rating

-Lenders often procure credit rating from agencies like Credit Rating Information Services India Limited (CRISIL), is a global analytical company.
-The credit rating includes payment history, credit scores, and public filings if any.
-In case there is any negative information on the report, you may find it difficult to avail of the loan.
+Lenders often procure credit ratings from agencies like Credit Rating Information Services India Limited (CRISIL), a global analytical company.
+The credit rating includes payment history, credit scores, and public filings, if any.
+If there is any negative information on the report, you may find it difficult to avail of the loan.

 Most banks and non-banking financial companies (NBFCs) provide such credit facilities.
 Lenders now provide you with an option to apply online to reduce the hassles of applying for a loan.
-Furthermore, the lenders offer affordable business loan interest rates to ensure you are able to service the loan without financial stress.
+Furthermore, the lenders offer affordable business loan interest rates to ensure you can service the loan without financial stress.